 Keeping cars clean is a big business in the UK, with the car wash industry worth an estimated £1 billion each year.

-The industry has come under fire in recent years, however, due to concerns raised by the Environmental Audit Committee regarding the exploitation of workers, cleaning agents causing chemical burns to workers and untreated wash water having toxic effects on animal and plant life.
+The industry has, however, come under fire in recent years.
+This is due to concerns raised by the Environmental Audit Committee regarding the exploitation of workers, cleaning agents causing chemical burns to workers and untreated wash water having toxic effects on animal and plant life.

 In response to these concerns, the industry announced a new code of practice in which car wash firms must sign up to a set of employee and chemical-handling standards, and motorists are encouraged to look out for business' that bear a Responsible Car Wash Scheme logo.